Thad F. Brown: Portrayal in media

 THAD: Now let me tell you something, Eastman.
 I wouldn't take you up on that if it meant 50 years before we reached that gang.
 I wouldn't take you up on that if it meant my job.
 You get this through your head, Mister.
 You're a bad cop.
 You wanna know what that means?
 What it really means?
 I can tell you a thousand ways.
 I'll only use a couple.
 This isn't a private affair.
 You're a bad cop.
 You're a lousy one.
 You'll be all over the front pages tonight and tomorrow morning.
 Everybody's gonna read about you.
 A bad cop.
 It makes great news.
 They're not gonna read about 4-thousand 5-hundred other cops...the guys you think are poor dumb slobs.....the honest cops who walked their beats last night....the guys who risked their lives, who did their jobs the way they were trained and the way they're hired to do.
 People aren't gonna read about them.
 They ain't gonna read about the Fridays and the Romeros...the rookies pounding their feet flat out in the sticks...the traffic boys on the motorcycles...the men in R & I or the Crime Lab crew or the guy in robbery who stopped 2 slugs last night.
 They're not gonna read about them on the front page.
 They're not gonna read about millions of man-hours turned in by thousands of honest cops...here and all over the country.
-People ain't gonna read about cops who worked 40 honest years....the Donahoe's and the Steeds and the MacCaulley's and the Wisdoms and the Tetrick's and all the rest of 'em.
+People ain't gonna read about cops who worked 40 honest years....the Donahoes and the Steeds and the MacCaulleys and the Wisdoms and the Tetricks and all the rest of 'em.
 They're not gonna read about the 98 percent, Mister.
 They're gonna read about you.
 One crooked, thieving cop.
 He worked with a burglary gang.
 He had an apartment for a beautiful dame and a beautiful fur coat.
 And he was a cop.
-And he had a nice wife and he had two children.
+And he had a nice wife, and he had two children.
 Do you know what it means?
 Every kid in school with a cop for a father will have to fight his way out today because of you.
 Every woman with a cop for a husband is gonna go shopping at a market today.
 And she'll have to answer to the butcher and the grocer and every one of her neighbors because of you.
 Every cop in this city and across the country is gonna have to stand trial because of you.
 We could've piled up a hundred years of great policemen and great detectives...men with honor and brains and guts...and you, you crooked little bum, you've torn down every best part of 'em.
-The people who read it in the papers, they're gonna overlook the fact that we got you...that we washed our own laundry and we cleared the thing up.
+The people who read it in the papers, they're gonna overlook the fact that we got you...that we washed our own laundry, and we cleared the thing up.
 They're going to overlook all the good.
 They're gonna overlook all the good...they'll overlook every last good cop in the country.
 But they'll remember you, you bum.
 Because you're a bad cop.
 Because you're a bad cop.